MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 The encoder can change a DYING checkpoint to DEAD (sending a DROP instruction) when it is no longer referenced by any outstanding header blocks.
-The encoder sends the DROP command to the decoder when it declares a checkpoint DEAD; the decoder drops the corresponding checkpoint and responds with an ACK_DROP message.
+The encoder sends the DROP command to the decoder when it declares a checkpoint DEAD.

+To ensure consistency, the decoder drops the corresponding checkpoint and responds with an ACK_DROP message only when it has fully received all instructions the encoder has issued up to that point.
 The encoder drops the DEAD checkpoint upon receipt of the ACK_DROP message.

-When a checkpoint is dropped, the table entries it references are checked: if an entry is no longer referenced by any checkpoint, the entry is evicted.
+When a checkpoint is dropped by encoder or decoder, the table entries it references are checked: if an entry is no longer referenced by any checkpoint, the entry is evicted.

 Dropping a checkpoint and the entries associated with it is not limited to just the oldest checkpoint; any DYING checkpoint -- as long as state transition rules